ohmyzsh/ohmyzsh/plugins/per-directory-history/README.md

   function above (default `^G`)
 * `PER_DIRECTORY_HISTORY_PRINT_MODE_CHANGE` is a variable which toggles whether the current mode is printed to the screen following a mode change (default `true`)
+* `PER_DIRECTORY_HISTORY_AUTO_TOGGLE` if set to true, when you change directories, the mode will be toggled to match the mode that was used the last time you were in the directory.

 ## History